kdm95/kdm95/README.md

 I bring a deep understanding of actuarial mathematics and business strategy, combined with strong technical skills in software development and system architecture — particularly in C#, .NET, and SQL.

-I’m motivated by the challenge of making complex actuarial logic accessible and actionable real-world applications.
+I’m motivated by the challenge of making complex actuarial logic accessible and actionable in real-world applications.